Empowering Breast Health Through Education, Screening, and Support

 Genetic Testing

-If you have a family history of breast cancer, your provider may suggest BRCA1/BRCA2 testing to assess inherited risk.
+If you have a family history of breast cancer, your provider may discuss whether genetic counseling or testing may be appropriate.

 How to Prepare for Your Screening

-Feeling unsure about your visit?
-Here are a few simple steps to help you get ready and feel confident before your screening appointment.
+Feeling unsure about your visit or a referred imaging appointment?
+Here are a few simple steps to help you feel more prepared and confident.

 Avoid deodorants or powders